12Sapphire/12Sapphire.github.io/Landslide-Detection-System.md

 # Landslide Detection System
 In this project, I'll be making a simple landslide detection device for a tech showcase.
 ## Why I Chose This Project
 In the area we live in, landslides are a major problem and current tech used for detection can be expensive, hard to deploy, and older versions can lack cloud connection.
 I thought we could make a better device that is cheap, easy to deploy, and connected to the cloud.
-(Thic project is ONLY a project and I'm not planning to scale it up)
+(This project is ONLY a project and I'm not planning to scale it up)

 ## How I built it